 There is no honest politics that revolves around the word again.
 In the era of automation and globalization, major changes are going to happen whether we’re ready or not.
 The question isn’t: “Can we stop these changes and go back to the past?”
 The question needs to be: “How can we make sure these changes work for us?”
 America is at its best when we master change for the benefit of every American.

 Our country needs a fresh start, and Pete stands for the better America that we know we can be.

 Pete is in his eighth and final year as Mayor of South Bend, Indiana.
 Pete was first elected mayor in 2011 at only 29 years old and re-elected in 2015 with 80 percent of the vote.

-Under his leadership, South Bend has reimagined its role in the global economy with job growth and major investment in advanced industries such as data and technology.
+Under his leadership, South Bend has reimagined its role in the global economy, spurring job growth and major investment in advanced industries such as data and technology.
 At the same time, Pete emphasized building a South Bend community where every resident—regardless of race, religion, gender, or orientation—could feel safe and included.

-Pete served as a lieutenant in the U.S. Navy Reserve, and took an unpaid seven months leave during his mayoral term for a deployment to Afghanistan.
+Pete served as a lieutenant in the U.S. Navy Reserve and took an unpaid seven-month leave during his mayoral term to deploy to Afghanistan.
 For his counterterrorism work, he earned the Joint Service Commendation Medal.

-A Rhodes Scholar at Oxford and graduate of Harvard, he lives with his husband Chasten in the same South Bend neighborhood where he grew up, with their two rescue dogs, Truman and Buddy.
+A Rhodes Scholar at Oxford and a graduate of Harvard University, Pete lives with his husband Chasten in the same South Bend neighborhood where he grew up, with their two rescue dogs, Truman and Buddy.